Is What You’re Saying Actually Supportive?

 Years ago, when I was teaching, I switched from “Does anyone have any questions?” to “What questions do we have?”
 This small change signaled that questions were expected and encouraged a more active, shared sense of participation.
 That same shift applies directly to leadership.

-Offering help isn’t just about saying the right words—it’s about genuinely meaning it in a way people can feel.
+Offering help isn’t just about saying the right words—it’s about genuinely meaning it in a way team members can feel.
 Support is effective when it’s easy for someone to respond.
 Vague offers can unintentionally place a greater burden on the recipient rather than provide relief.

 Instead of saying, “Let me know if you need anything,” try: